image-i-nations trésor

 Such an intervention by God is not a reward.

-It has not either the coronation of our efforts.
+It is not either the coronation of our efforts.

 It is not the sign of some achievement or success on our part.